 Child abuse allegations are taken seriously, as they should be.
 The court has many options available to it when faced with an allegation of abuse to a child.

-Typically, in a family law matter, the allegation comes from one of the parents.
+Typically, the allegation comes from one of the parents.
 When such an allegation is made, the court can do any of the following:

 - 1. Handle the matter in a hearing and take testimony of the parties and witnesses.
 These hearings can be lengthy especially if the abuse has been ongoing for a significant period of time or the abuse is serious.

 - 2. Refer the matter to a social services agency for investigation and reporting to the court.
 This is very common in Orange County Family Court.
 Typically, if there is a serious abuse allegation, child protective services has likely gotten involved and is conducting an investigation.
 Deference, sometimes too much, is given to the social services agency and a liaison of that agency reports to the court.

 - 3. Order a child custody investigation, called a CCI (common in Orange County).
 This is an in-house investigation that is conducted by an employee of the court who has social services and investigative education and experience.
 The child custody investigator interviews the parents, witnesses and reviews any relevant documents.
 The investigator can also request documents and obtain them in anticipation of the court date.
 The investigator will then come to the court and make a report of his or her findings.
 The parents or the lawyers have an opportunity to conduct a cross-examination of the investigator.